Customise Consent Preferences

 The City of Leduc recognizes that the privacy and confidentiality of a person’s personal information is important.
 This website may contain links to other websites.
 The City of Leduc is not responsible for the privacy practices of such websites.

-Freedom of Information & Protection of Privacy (FOIP)
+Freedom of Information and Protection of Privacy (FOIP)

 If you experience any difficulties using this site or have comments about the website, contact the webmaster.